QUARE: Quality-Aware Requirements Analysis through Multi-Agent Dialectical Negotiation: Threats to Validity

 \subsection{Conclusion Validity}

-Results are averaged over three random seeds (101, 202, 303), with consistent ordering across all five case studies.
+Results are averaged over three random seeds (101, 202, 303), with consistent ordering across all five benchmark systems.
 The absence of formal significance testing (e.g., Wilcoxon signed-rank test) is a limitation, constrained by the computational cost of 180 total LLM runs.
-Future work will incorporate human expert evaluation, nonparametric significance tests, additional repetitions, and validation with alternative models.